 (c) the WorkSafe Commissioner or a person employed in the department of the Public Service principally assisting in the administration of the Occupational Safety and Health Act 1984 who is nominated by the WorkSafe Commissioner to the CEO;

-(d) the managing director, as defined in the Insurance Commission of Western Australia Act 1986 section 3, or an officer or employee of the Insurance Commission of Western Australia who is nominated by the managing director to the CEO.
+(d) the managing director, as defined in the Insurance Commission of Western Australia Act 1986 section 3, or an officer or employee of the Insurance Commission of Western Australia who is nominated by the managing director to the CEO;

+(e) the chief executive officer of the department of the Public Service principally assisting in the administration of the Children and Community Services Act 2004, or a person employed in that department who is nominated by the chief executive officer to the CEO.

 (3) A nomination under subregulation (2) must be in writing signed by the person making the nomination.

-(4) A person mentioned in subregulation (2)(a), (c) or (d) whose nomination to the CEO is revoked is, when the revocation takes effect, no longer a person prescribed for the purposes of the definition of relevant authority in section 150 of the Act.
+(4) A person mentioned in subregulation (2)(a), (c), (d) or (e) whose nomination to the CEO is revoked is, when the revocation takes effect, no longer a person prescribed for the purposes of the definition of relevant authority in section 150 of the Act.

+[Regulation 37 amended: Gazette 26 Jun 2019 p.
+2325-6.]

 38. Prescribed period (s.
 152(a))

 For the purposes of section 152(a) of the Act, the prescribed period is 6 months.